+What is Ofsted?
 This blog post explores some of the key facts about Ofsted and provides some insights into the recent changes of the 2019 inspection framework.

-We have been lucky enough to work with many schools around the world over the last year.
-Each country has a unique quality assurance system, and I’m often asked what Ofsted actually is.
+Every country has a unique quality assurance system, and I’m often asked what Ofsted actually is.
 For many parents in England, this is also quite a new concept.
 For most of us not working in schools, the only time we hear about Ofsted is either through negative news stories of ‘bad’ inspections, or when our local school gets ‘the visit’.

 We decided to write an article about this interesting government organisation in view of clarifying a few grey areas.
 We must remember that central to this important establishment is the welfare of some of our most vulnerable people.
 Without an organisation looking after us, any institution offering childcare or education could pretty much do what they wanted.
 Having an Inspectorate raises the standard across-the-board.